shakedbo/deepdub-vapi-proxy/README.md

-# Deepdub TTS Proxy for VAPI
+# ElevenLabs TTS Proxy for VAPI

 This version is compatible with VAPI's custom-voice integration format.
-It converts audio from Deepdub API to raw PCM format that VAPI expects.
+It converts audio from ElevenLabs API to raw PCM format that VAPI expects.

 ## Features

-- ✅ Converts WAV audio to raw PCM (16-bit, mono) natively
+- ✅ Converts MP3 audio from ElevenLabs to raw PCM (16-bit, mono) for VAPI
 - ✅ Full MP3 support via pydub + ffmpeg
 - ✅ Demo mode for testing without real API credentials
-- ✅ Supports both Deepdub response formats (JSON with audioUrl and direct audio)
+- ✅ Hebrew text diacritization (nikud) via Dicta Nakdan API
 - ✅ Proper error handling and logging
 - ✅ Graceful fallback when pydub/ffmpeg not available